Cannabis Grow Guide Logo

 Germination (Week 1)

 The journey of an autoflowering cannabis plant begins with germination, a critical step that sets the foundation for the plant’s growth.
 During the first week, the seeds require a warm, moist environment to sprout successfully.
 It’s essential to provide a stable environment with consistent moisture and temperature to ensure the best start for these seeds.
 Germination typically takes between 24 to 72 hours.
 Once the seedlings emerge, they need gentle care, focusing on maintaining the right balance of light, humidity, and temperature to foster healthy growth.
+For a detailed guide on germination techniques, visit Cannabis Germination Guide.

 The Seedling Phase (Weeks 2-3)